Inspectors visit and gather information on the treatment and conditions of detained people.

 What can inspectors do?

-We can enter detention facilities regularly or at any time, including after hours and at weekends.
-Inspections may be announced or unannounced and we do not need to tell detention facilities before we arrive.
-We may gather any relevant information about the treatment and conditions of any detained person.
+They can enter detention facilities regularly or at any time, including after hours and at weekends.
+Inspections may be announced or unannounced and they do not need to tell detention facilities before we arrive.
+They may gather any relevant information about the treatment and conditions of any detained person.

-It also means that we must be provided with:
+It also means that the Ombudsman must be provided with:

 unrestricted access to information about the number, treatment and conditions of detained people